jamesagnew/tagging-security-playground/README.md

 # Stage the Synthea Files

-In this step we pre-process the Synthea files to reduce their size and filter their contents to only Patient and Observation resources.
+In this step we pre-process the Synthea files to reduce their size and filter their contents to only Patient, Encounter, and Observation resources.
+We also assign random tags.

 * Navigate to the playground directory